 - 62. Stephanie Kourembanas enrolled in the InterCoast LPN Program on November 3, 2014. - 63.
 Ms. Kourembanas initially identified InterCoast through a Google search.
 She was attracted by InterCoast's rolling admissions policy and the absence of any requirement to take or pass the Test of Essential Academic Skills ("TEAS") to gain admission to the LPN Program. - 64.
-When she visited InterCoast to discuss enrolling in the LPN Program, Ms. Kourembanas was told that the program was accredited and that, upon completion of the program, she could sit for her boards and be able to work in Massachusetts or pursue higher education. - 65.
-When Ms. Kourembanas asked questions about accreditation, InterCoast's representative told her that the school was already accredited, but was seeking a second, "higher level" of accreditation.
+When she visited InterCoast to discuss enrolling in the LPN Program, Ms. Kourembanas was told that the program was accredited and that, upon completion of the program, she could sit for her boards and be able to work in Massachusetts or pursue higher education.

+- 65. When Ms. Kourembanas asked questions about accreditation, InterCoast's representative told her that the school was already accredited, but was seeking a second, "higher level" of accreditation.
 The representative specifically told her that, if InterCoast did not receive this second level of accreditation, InterCoast would "make things right" and that she would not have to worry.
-The representative also told her that InterCoast's classes were taught at "an RN level," that the LPN Program was "amazing," and that InterCoast provided a great deal of help to its LPN students.

-- 66. InterCoast arranged for Ms. Kourembanas to obtain student loans, for which her current indebtedness is approximately \$39,706.
+The representative also told her that InterCoast's classes were taught at "an RN level," that the LPN Program was "amazing," and that InterCoast provided a great deal of help to its LPN students. - 66.
+InterCoast arranged for Ms. Kourembanas to obtain student loans, for which her current indebtedness is approximately \$39,706.
 She received no grants or scholarships. - 67.
-While enrolled at InterCoast, Ms. Kourembanas had to drive from Massachusetts to attend classes in Kittery or, later, South Portland (a 100-mile trip from her home) four days per week. - 68.
+While enrolled at InterCoast, Ms. Kourembanas had to drive from Massachusetts to attend classes in Kittery or, later, South Portland four days per week. - 68.
 Toward the end of her educational programming at InterCoast, Ms. Kourembanas learned, with only two days' notice, that InterCoast would be closing the Kittery campus.
-InterCoast misrepresented that the reason for this closure was about the landlord's inability to remedy an HVAC issue. - 69.
-After the Kittery campus closed, Ms. Kourembanas had to drive approximately 40 extra miles each way to attend the South Portland campus and finish her classes. - 70.
+InterCoast misrepresented that the reason for this closure was its landlord's inability to remedy an HVAC issue.

+- 69. After InterCoast closed its Kittery location, Ms. Kourembanas had to drive approximately 40 extra miles each way (a 200 mile round trip) to finish her classes at InterCoast's South Portland location. - 70.
 One month before completion of the program, InterCoast informed Ms. Kourembanas that it had made an error and that she owed additional money.
 It forced her to sign additional loan documents with Tuition Options, informing her that failure to sign those documents would prohibit her from sitting for the NCLEX test that is necessary to become licensed.
-Ms. Kourembanas complied with InterCoast's instructions, because she had no real choice at that point.

-- 71. Although she passed the NCLEX-PN on her first attempt on March 25, 2016, Ms. Kourembanas accomplished this through her own individual efforts to prepare and study for this testing; InterCoast did not prepare her to pass the exam. - 72.
+Ms. Kourembanas complied with InterCoast's instructions, because she had no real choice at that point. - 71.
+Although she passed the NCLEX-PN on her first attempt on March 25, 2016, Ms. Kourembanas accomplished this through her own individual efforts to prepare and study for this testing.
+InterCoast did not prepare her to pass the exam. - 72.
 Ms. Kourembanas is current on her loan payments, but has been unable to pursue higher education, as she had hoped.
-The colleges to which she has applied are unwilling to accept her InterCoast credits due to the program's lack of accreditation.
+The colleges to which she has applied are unwilling to accept her InterCoast credits due to the LPN Program's lack of accreditation.
 She has been told that she would have to start over to pursue the education she requires to become an RN.
-Her post-secondary education is on hold due to the hurdles erected by InterCoast.
+She has decided, therefore, to put her post-secondary education on hold due to the hurdles erected by InterCoast.